AndrewTetzeli/andrewtetzeli.github.io/about.md

 I have a blend of formal education and self-taught expertise in information technology.
 I am a graduate of a prestigious American university and law school.
 For many years I handled complex commercial and banking litigation.
 I transitioned from a legal career in 1998.
 I have held roles as executive director, regional director, and grant writer for various NGOs.
 I am also fully fluent in Spanish.

 To contact me, please go to <https://andrewtetzeli.com/contact.html>.

+The GitHub repository for this GitHub Page is <https://github.com/AndrewTetzeli>.